 A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss was appointed the University’s Athletics Director on March 9, 2015.
-Macriss had served as the Interim Athletics Director for slightly more than eight months, until University President Alexander Gonzalez removed the interim tag.
+Macriss had served as the Interim Athletics Director for slightly more than eight months until the interim tag was removed.

 Macriss has served in a number of roles, most recently serving as Director of Athletics.
 Under Macriss’ watch (he was appointed Interim A.D. on July 1, 2014), Sacramento State athletics has seen unprecedented success both on and off the field.
-In 2014-15, Hornet football and men’s and women’s basketball programs have combined for the most wins in a season in the school’s NCAA Div.
+In 2014-15, Hornet football and the men’s and women’s basketball programs combined for the most wins in a season in the school’s NCAA Div.
 I era.
-In fact, both the men’s and women’s basketball teams qualified for the postseason for the first time in the Div.
-I era (1991-pres.), and the football program finished with a record above .500 for just the fifth time in the Div.
+In addition, both the men’s and women’s basketball teams qualified for the postseason for the first time in the Div.
 I era.